Nerivec/ti-firmware-builder/README.md

 This repository contains building tools and firmware releases for Texas Instruments adapters.

-It uses the Texas Instruments SDKs and proprietary Texas Instruments tools like Code Compose Studio.
+It uses the Texas Instruments SDKs and proprietary Texas Instruments tools like Code Composer Studio.
 More: https://github.com/TexasInstruments/